Family Travel Tips for Road Trips With Kids

 Have activities for the kids to do while in the car, not just videos or gaming devices.

 To help pass the time, I make packets (yes, that’s the teacher in me) for the kids with lots of games and activities.
 Even if you do not have an education background, it’s easy to find road trip printables.
 Some of the road trip games and activities include the License Plate Game, Word Finds, Car Bingo, Scavenger Hunts, Songs, and more.
 One of my kids’ favorite part of the packet is the coupons I include in the back.
 I give them coupons for a small souvenir, a Slurpee, candy bar, ice cream, etc. that they can redeem during various pit stops.
-We cross through the coupon once they use it.
+We cross out the coupon once they use it.

 Also, blank pieces of paper with markers or crayons are always a good idea.
 This way the kids can journal, draw, and make up their own games.